allenai/scifact/baselines.md

 * `--threshold` (default: 0.5) the threshold for flex output
 * `--output-k?` and `--output-flex` are optional.
 Only provide if you need them.

+Download models with prefix: `sentence_retrieval` for rationale selection module.

 #### Evaluate
 ```sh
 python rationale_selection/evaluate.py \